 Are you collecting certificates of insurance from your subs and then filing them away, never to be seen again?
 It’s important to know there is a proper way to go about collecting and maintaining subcontractor certificates of insurance.
 Improper or haphazard recordkeeping can bite you in the back during the annual insurance audit.

-A certificate of insurance (COI) is simply a standard form issued by the subcontractor’s insurance company summarizing the coverage he or she carries.
+A certificate of insurance (COI) is simply a standard form issued by the subcontractor’s insurance company summarizing the coverage he or she carries, learn more here.
 It is highly recommended that you only hire subcontractors who can provide a COI.

 All COIs should be reviewed carefully to avoid fraud.
 If you don’t recognize the insurance company, research their financial strength rating.
 Don’t accept a COI directly from the sub.
 Ask that it be forwarded by the insurance company.
 The COI should indicate the sub carries at least Workers’ Compensation and General Liability.
 Auto insurance is highly recommended.